MayarTurki1/Arabic-Dialect-Identification-TF-IDF-MARBERT/README.md

 The dataset was obtained from **Kaggle** and contains approximately **112,000 Arabic text samples** representing multiple Arabic dialects.

-The dataset was prepared and processed before training the classification models.
+The data was cleaned and preprocessed before training the classification models.

 ---